stryker-mutator/stryker4s/docs/configuration.md

 **Since:** `v0.12.0`
 **Description:**

 Set the concurrency of testrunners.
-Stryker4s will create this many testrunners to run tests in parallel against.
+Stryker4s will create this many testrunners to run mutants in parallel.
 This defaults to `n / 2` where `n` is the number of available processors on your machine, or `n` if `n <= 4`.
 This is a sane default for most use cases.
 But as always with concurrency, test it yourself to be sure of the best performance.

 ## Process runner config